Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 ![The research process of an antifungal medication](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic15.webp)

  With our understanding of stakeholders and YRD CRO / diagnostics kit markets, we will develop three suggested tiers for pricing.

-Of course.
-Here is the information presented in a clear, tabular format.

 | Package          | Contents                                                     | Suggested Price (USD) | Additional Notes                                             |
 | :--------------- | :----------------------------------------------------------- | :-------------------- | :----------------------------------------------------------- |